pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/dashboard/startingDecentralizedMintL2.md

-# Connecting To Arbitrum L2
+# How to Start a Decentralized Mint (L2)

-To continue, your MetaMask wallets needs to have FLUX (L2) and ETH on Arbitrum L2.
-Please note you will need to be connected to Arbitrum L2 network to proceed.

-If you only have assets on Mainnet (L1) you must bridget them to L2 using the official Arbitrum Bridge: [bridge.arbitrum.io](https://bridge.arbitrum.io/)
+This guide explains how to start a decentralized mint on the Arbitrum L2 network, allowing you to generate ArbiFLUX tokens by staking your FLUX (L2) tokens.
+To proceed, ensure your MetaMask wallet has FLUX (L2) and ETH on Arbitrum L2.
+If you only have assets on Mainnet (L1), you must bridge them to L2 using the official Arbitrum Bridge: [bridge.arbitrum.io](https://bridge.arbitrum.io/).

-# Authorizing ArbiFLUX Smart Contract
+## Authorizing ArbiFLUX Smart Contract

 In order to start your L2 mint, you need to authorize the ArbiFLUX minting smart contract to interact with your Ethereum wallet (which costs a small gas fee on Arbitrum).
 This option will only be available after you have connected your MetaMask wallet to Datamine ecosystem.